cliske94/OnRad.io_project/README.md

 These scripts can be modified to your needs.

-The play and search commmands only support the legacy prefix, i.e. !play or !search.
+The play and search commands only support the legacy prefix, i.e. !play or !search.

 You can use !list-commands or /list-commands to show a descriptive list of the application's functionality.